oceanprotocol/pdr-web/resources/terms.md

 (b) Customer has all rights in published assets necessary to grant the rights contemplated by this Agreement.

-**8.3**    Subject to the terms of this Agreement, Ocean grants Customer a limited, revocable, non-exclusive, non-sublicensable, non-transferable license to access and use the Predictoor Stack solely in accordance with this Agreement.
+**8.3**    Subject to the terms of this Agreement, Ocean grants Customer a limited, revocable, non-exclusive, non-sublicensable, non-transferable license to access and use the Predictoor Portal solely in accordance with this Agreement.

-**8.4**    Except as provided in Section 8.3, the Customer obtains no rights under this Agreement from Ocean, Ocean affiliates or Ocean licensors to the Predictoor Stack, including any related intellectual property rights.
+**8.4**    Except as provided in Section 8.3, the Customer obtains no rights under this Agreement from Ocean, Ocean affiliates or Ocean licensors to the Predictoor Portal, including any related intellectual property rights.

 **8.5**    Ocean Content and Third-Party Content may be provided to the Customer under a separate agreement and/or a separate license.
 In the event of a conflict between this Agreement and any separate agreement and/or separate license, the separate agreement and/or separate license will prevail with respect to the Ocean Content or Third-Party Content that is the subject of such separate agreement and/or separate license.

 **9 WARRANTIES; LIMITATIONS OF LIABILITY**

 **9.1**    Warranties.
-The Predictoor Stack is provided “as is”.
+The Predictoor Portal is provided “as is”.
 Except to the extent prohibited by law, or to the extent any statutory rights apply that cannot be excluded, limited or waived, Ocean its affiliates and licensors:

 (a) make no representations or warranties of any kind, whether express, implied, statutory or otherwise regarding the service offerings or the Third-Party Content, and